binnev/cv/README.md

 - Involved in the creation, reviewing, and deploying of the production release.
 - **_Technologies used:_** Python, Django REST Framework, pytest, TypeScript

-**EPSRC Doctoral Prize Research Fellow** @ [Bristol Composites Institute](http://www.bristol.ac.uk/composites/) _(Apr 2017 - Apr 2019)_ <br>
+**EPSRC Doctoral Prize Research Fellow** @ [Bristol Composites Institute](http://www.bristol.ac.uk/composites/) _(Apr 2017–Apr 2019)_ <br>

-- Designed & built in-house test equipment
+- Designed & built a custom robot for experiments
-- Produced detailed design specifications
-- Developed software in LabVIEW to control equipment, capture sensor data, and execute test algorithms
+- Developed software in LabVIEW to control the robot, capture sensor data, and execute test algorithms
 - Wrote equipment drivers to ensure safe operation of Instron test machine
 - Self-taught the LabVIEW & electronics skills required for the project
 - Used Python to produce animated videos of experimental results
+- Published papers in [Phys.
+Rev. Lett.](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.254101) and [Proc.
+R. Soc.
+A](https://royalsocietypublishing.org/doi/full/10.1098/rspa.2019.0576)

 ## Technical skills 🦾